In this guide

 - Can I trade individual district races?

-- PolyGram from time to time opens markets for specific competitive districts — particularly those in swing regions and races attracting significant attention during primary season.
+- PolyGram periodically offers markets on specific competitive districts — particularly in swing regions and prominent primary contests.

 - How do prediction markets compare to FiveThirtyEight for midterms?

-- Whilst both synthesise available information, prediction markets involve actual financial risk, which shapes participant behaviour differently.
-Academic work indicates that prediction markets frequently surpass statistical models when elections draw near.
+- Whilst both synthesise available information, prediction markets involve genuine financial commitment, which shapes participant behaviour differently.
+Empirical evidence indicates prediction markets frequently surpass statistical model projections in the final stretch leading up to election day.

 - When will November 2026 midterm markets resolve?